GenericException/SkidSuite/obf/Allatori/SAMPLES.md

 | V4   | Version 4 of String Encryption |
 | F    | Fast String Encryption |
 | S    | Strong String Encryption |

-### Other Notes

-Renaming has been disabled as it is not important, along with other miscellaneous options.